Skip to content

 Scotland

-In Scotland, the Scottish Agricultural Arbiters and Valuers Association, affiliated to the CAAV, is statutorily recognised as an Arbitral Appointments Referee, empowered by law to appoint arbitrators if required by someone.
+In Scotland, the Scottish Agricultural Arbiters and Valuers Association (SAAVA), affiliated to the CAAV, is statutorily recognised as an Arbitral Appointments Referee, empowered by law to appoint an arbitrator in any matter if required by someone.

-SAAVA’s President will also appoint people to settle a mater as an expert or act as mediator.
+SAAVA’s President will also appoint people to settle a matter as an expert or act as mediator.

 Applications for appointments should be made on this form.